CINECA-project/wp4-federated-joint-cohort-analysis/nextflow_TES/README.md

 Note that every time you swap Nextflow versions, you must wipe the `.nextflow` directory, otherwise you might end up still using the old version.

-# Running Nextflow workflows using SLURM at [University of Tartu HPC](https://hpc.ut.ee/en/home/)
+# Running Nextflow workflows using SLURM

 The same hello_world.nf workflow can also be executed using the SLURM resource manager installed at many compute clusters.
-For example, at the University of Tartu, we can use the following command:
+For example, at the at [University of Tartu HPC](https://hpc.ut.ee/en/home/), we can use the following command:

 ```bash
 nextflow hello_world.nf -with-singularity centos \